 I have an Associate's of Science and I will be receiving my Bachelor's of Science in Pure Mathematics Dec 2017.

 maths lessons closeby?
 Here's a selection of tutor listings that you can check out.

 Superprof can also suggest algebra lessons to help you.

-Learning isn't a problem, geometry lessons for all!
+Learning isn't a problem, arithmetic lessons for all!

 |at her home||at your home||By webcam|